 Schroth Method is a three-dimensional technique to treat scoliosis.For more information about Schroth Method, visit BayAreaScoliosis.com

 Since the number and the convexity of the pathological curve of scoliosis vary among patients, we design programs that are highly individualized and address our client's particular type of scoliosis.
-Our Complete Scoliosis Program incorporates principals of manual therapy (passive techniques to improve mobility in joints and associate structures), Schroth Method (a non-invasive, three-dimensional scoliosis treatment technique), and Pilates.
-The exercises are performed on GYROTONIC, Pilates reformer, spine corrector, wall-bars etc. We also use more common tools that are more accessible (for home exercise program) but will allow performing the same excellent corrections.
-Some of these tools are: poles, yoga belts, low stools, and Thera-Bands.
+Our Complete Scoliosis Program incorporates principals of manual therapy (passive techniques to improve mobility in joints and associated structures), Schroth Method (a non-invasive, three-dimensional scoliosis treatment technique), and Pilates.
+The exercises are performed on GYROTONIC, Pilates reformer, spine corrector, wall-bars, etc. We also use more common tools that are more accessible (for home exercise program) but will allow performing the same excellent corrections.
+Some of these tools are poles, yoga belts, low stools, and Thera-Bands.

 Schroth Method is a three-dimensional technique to treat scoliosis.
 Scoliosis patients present a pathological spinal curvature and asymmetry in muscle strength and mobility.
 The Schroth Method uses various isometric strengthening and stabilization exercises to address those muscles imbalances, prevents the progress of the curvature and in many cases also reduces the spinal curvature.

 As stated before, we treat each type of scoliosis according to its type and number of the curvature.
-For example a compensated three curve scoliosis must be treated and approached differently than a non-compensated C curve scoliosis.
+For example, a compensated three curve scoliosis must be treated and approached differently than a non-compensated C curve scoliosis.

 After we thoroughly assess and determine the type of scoliosis, we tailor a Schroth scoliosis program that will address that particular type.